Welcome to today's edition of the Rush 24-7 podcast.

 There are three different languages spoken in Belgium.

-They were put together on a map, lines were drawn, buffer between Germany and France, and the French-speaking Walloons decided they didn't have enough workers to compete with the other two.
+And the French-speaking Walloons decided they didn't have enough workers to compete with the other two.

-Germany was another language that's spoken.
+Germany is another language that's spoken.

 So they began to allow immigration from all parts of the Middle East, much as Angela Merkel said at the beginning of this current phase.